Things to Know Before Moving to Minneapolis in 2024

 Finding Your Minneapolis Apartment

 Ready to settle into Minneapolis and the Twin Cities area?
 Winters may be cold, but lakes, waterfalls, and biking are also within reach.
-Register for Apartment List to find apartments in the best neighborhoods in Minneapolis.
+Register for Apartment List or simply start browsing apartments in Minneapolis.

 Frequently Asked Questions